-Power and Water is proud to manage and support public bird watching at two world-class bird watching facilities, Leanyer ponds in Darwin and Ilparpa ponds in Alice Springs.
-A number of ornithology books note these sites and they attract tourists from across Australia and around the world.
-These sites are not always open, and this website should be checked before proceeding to the site.
+Power and Water is proud to support public bird watching at its world-class bird watching facility at the Ilparpa ponds in Alice Springs.
+A number of ornithology books note this site which attracts tourists from across Australia and around the world.
+This site is open with conditional access.

-The Leanyer ponds: Closed due to crocodiles in the area.
+The Leanyer ponds are currently closed due to crocodiles in the area.

 Power and Water's Leanyer treatment facility is situated next to the Leanyer Swamp.
 This location has a tidal system with extensive mangroves and more than 240 species of birds have been recorded in the vicinity.
 These include Pink-eared Ducks, Wandering Whistling-ducks, Radjah Shelduck, Magpie Geese, Pied Heron and Brahminy and Whistling Kites.

-The Ilparpa Swamp and adjacent sewerage ponds is a permanent site which is home to a variety of birds and an important staging point for migratory birds on their way across Australia and overseas.
-Part of a protected area, it covers about 130 hectares.
+The Ilparpa Swamp and adjacent sewerage ponds is a permanent site which is home to a variety of birds and is an important staging point for migratory birds on their way across Australia and overseas.
+The Ilparpa Ponds is a protected area, and covers about 130 hectares of land.
 The bird life at the waste stabilisation ponds is spectacular, with many rare species gathering around this body of water.
-Bird screen, interpretive signs and purpose built bird nesting islands have also been constructed at this site.
+Purpose built bird nesting islands, as well as a bird screen and interpretive signs have also been constructed at this site.

 Site access information

-Due to the number of requests for access by visitors and residents who are interested in seeing the unique bird life at the waste stabilisation ponds, Power and Water has released some simple guidelines for access to this area.
+Due to the number of requests for access by visitors and residents who are interested in seeing the unique bird life at the waste water treatment ponds, Power and Water has released some simple guidelines for access to this area.

-- Access to waste stabilisation ponds will be granted to members of the public on completion of an online safety induction and online indemnity form.
+- Conditional access to the ‘A’ waste water treatment ponds for daylight hours only will be granted to members of the public upon successful completion of an online safety induction and indemnity form.

-- All persons accessing the waste stabilisation ponds area are required to carry completed induction certificates and show photo identification should they be approached by pond security or Power and Water staff.
+- All persons accessing the waste water treatment ponds are required to wear Hi-Visibility clothing (vest or similar), closed in shoes and carry their completed induction certificates and photo identification should they be approached by pond security or Power and Water staff.